nf-core/viralmetagenome/docs/output.md

 :::

 > [!INFO]
-> By default, viralmetagenome will only provide the filtered blast.txt file.
+> By default, nf-core/viralmetagenome will only provide the filtered blast.txt file.
 The intermediate files can be saved by specifying `--save_intermediate_polishing`.

 ### Preclustering - Kaiju & Kraken2